 - Nov 29th: I was on a segment on iQ SmartParent on WQED!

 - Sept 15th: My student received the Best Demo Award at UbiComp 2017!

 - Aug 18th: I gave a talk at TEDxMinneapolis: see it on YouTube!

 - Aug 7th: My students and I had FOUR papers accepted to CSCW 2018!

 - Jun 13th: Our paper received a Best Paper Award at DIS 2017!

 - Apr 21st: I got accepted to the ACM Future of Computing Academy!

-- Aug 25th: My paper on ABCCT validation has been accepted to CSCW 2014!
+- Mar 13th: My student’s paper on matchmaking technologies in conservative cultures has been accepted to DIS 2017!

 - Feb 1st: I have received the NSF CAREER award!